nccgroup/pythia/README.md

     |   |-- EDCP_hash (at 0x00469f20)
     .. etc ..

+# Supported Delphi versions

+The current aim is for this tool to support Delphi version 3 (released 1997) and above.
+A number of changes would be required for Delphi 2 (released 1996).

+There is no aim to support other compilers, e.g. FreePascal, however this could be investigated if required.

 # Future aims

 * Identify the Delhi version (e.g. from `PACKAGEINFO` or `DVCLAL` resource) and adjust scanning for different vftable layouts.
 * Parse more class information, e.g. properties (a Delphi specific item) and method tables
 * Parse Delphi RTTI information (vmtTypeInfo in the vftable)
 * Disassemble code with Capstone and identify virtual calls (e.g. match `call [ecx+3Fh]` to an instance method)

+## Ideas for identifying Delphi version

+Inspect the unit initialisation table and check the size of header.
+Delphi >=2010 have a larger offset than previous versions.

+Inspect the size of vftables (if possible?) to see how large the offsets are.

 # Caveats